yckircaali/IPWeather/README.md

 # IPWeather
-Find the weather by IP address
+Find the weather by ur IP address